Plain Dealing, Louisiana: Education

 The community is in the Bossier Parish School District.
 There is one school in the community, Plain Dealing High School, which covers grades Pre-Kindergarten through 12.
 Its attendance boundary includes all of Plain Dealing.

 White and black students had separate K-12 schools, under educational segregation in the United States.
 White students went to Plain Dealing High School, then K-12, while black students went to Carrie Martin High School, a K-12 school established in 1952 by its namesake.
 In 1969 the white and black schools were consolidated into a single school with two campuses, later separated into Plain Dealing Elementary School and Plain Dealing High School.
 The elementary school was renamed Carrie Martin Elementary School in 2003.
 In 2017 the district announced that it will merge Martin Elementary into Plain Dealing High, and stop using the former elementary facility.

-Bossier Parish is in the areas of Bossier Parish Community College and Northwest Louisiana Technical Community College.